 As a leader, you know how important community involvement is for building relationships, raising awareness of your brand and generating leads.
 And, it turns out it’s good business in general.
 Research shows community involvement—like donations, volunteerism and event sponsorships—not only gets your name out into the community, it helps forge lasting relationships with customers, future business partners and more.
 Perhaps the most important benefit: Community involvement can be a boon for your recruitment and retention efforts.

 In fact, the Boston College Center for Corporate Citizenship study found that among companies that measured the impact of their community involvement, 90 percent reported a positive correlation between employee engagement and community involvement.
-In addition, a PriceWaterhouseCoopers report showed that 86 percent of generation-Y job applicants would leave their organization if its Corporate Social Responsibility (CSR) program started to falter.
+In addition, a PriceWaterhouseCoopers report showed that 86 percent of generation-Y job applicants (PDF) would leave their organization if its Corporate Social Responsibility (CSR) program started to falter.
 Other reports show community involvement is just as important to generation Z. Many studies have shown employee morale and retention increase with a company’s community engagement.

 Community involvement at work